serdarakay/charge-station/readme.md

 2. Navigate to the project directory:

     ```bash
-    cd your-repo
+    cd your-repo/GreenFluxSmartChargingAPI

-3. Build the Docker image:
+3. Run this command:

     ```bash
-    docker build -t green-flux-api .
+    dotnet tool --global dotnet-ef
+    dotnet ef migrations add initial
+    dotnet ef database update

-4. Run the Docker container:
+4. Navigate to the Test project directory:

     ```bash
-    docker run -d -p 8080:80 green-flux-api

-5. Open your web browser and access the application at [http://localhost:8080](http://localhost:8080).

-6. Go to Swagger Url like [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html).
+    cd your-repo/XUnitTest

+    dotnet add package Microsoft.AspNetCore.Mvc.Testing
+    dotnet add package Microsoft.EntityFrameworkCore.InMemory

+5. Run Project and then you can test all endpoints at swagger.

-7. Youı can test all endpoints into this url.
+7. You can test all endpoints into this url.

 ## Usage